breitreiter/whoami/case/logmanager.md

 <a href="../images/log_alert_integration.png">![Alert creation embedded in logging](../images/log_alert_integration.png)</a>

-For most users, this produced their expected outcome - and alert that triggered when a particular log entry was received.
-Because we still constructed a normal alert, advanced users could still get into the gnarly details.
+For most users, this produced their expected outcome - an alert that triggered when a particular log entry was received.
+Because we still constructed a normal alert, advanced users could get into the gnarly details.